 Your body’s digestive system begins at the mouth.
-Being able to chew properly is essential for helping your stomach begin the process of breaking down food.
-Teeth that are misaligned or too far apart make it impossible to completely break down food.
-This means that you may find yourself swallowing larger chunks of food that then cause your digestive system to be overworked.
-Many people with large gaps between their teeth find that they experience fewer incidences of indigestion after they have Invisalign treatment.
+Being able to chew well is essential.
+This is for helping your stomach begin the process of breaking down food.
+Misaligned teeth or those too far apart make it impossible to completely break down food.

 Complications From Gum Disease

 Neglecting your oral health can lead to problems with your entire body.
 Not only your facial features.
 For instance, gum disease does not only cause you to lose your teeth.
 But it also means that there are bacteria in your mouth that can spread to your whole body.
 Periodontitis has pneumonia links.
 Not to mention heart disease and respiratory ailments.
 All these affect your long-term health.